-We have the power to seize a vehicle, trailer or mobile plant and any contents if we believe it is being, has been, or will be, used to commit a waste crime like fly-tipping.
+We have the power to seize a vehicle and its contents if we believe it is being, has been, or will be, used to commit a waste crime like fly-tipping.
 Vehicles and their contents can be seized under the Control of Pollution (Amendment) Act 1989 or the Environmental Protection Act 1990.

-- it is driven by somebody who is not registered as a waste carrier
+- driven by somebody who is not registered as a waste carrier

-- it is used to transfer waste to somebody who is not registered as a waste carrier
+- used to transfer waste to somebody who is not registered as a waste carrier

 Vehicle seizure notices

-- Vehicle seized at Benton Road / Glaisdale Avenue, Acklam - Tuesday 6 July 2021 - registration YS53 USW (PDF)
+- Vehicle with the registration YS53 USW seized at Benton Road / Glaisdale Avenue, Acklam on Tuesday 6 July 2021 (PDF)

-We have seized the vehicle mentioned and are now trying to locate the owner to help us with our enquiries.
+We are now trying to locate the owners to help us with our enquiries.

 Claiming a seized vehicle